 I understand that if I knowingly give information that is false, I may be liable to prosecution and will be required to repay any assistance received.
-Also, if I knowingly give information that is false, it may result in disqualification for any future requests for financial assistance from the Toquaht Nation.
+Also, if I knowingly or

+give information that is false, it may result in disqualification for any future requests f financial assistance from the Toquaht Nation.

+Applicant Name:

+Applicant Signature:

+Date: